Samuel Camille

-Samuel Geoffroy Camille (born 2 February 1986) is a Martiniquais footballer who plays as a left back for French club Olympique de Valence.
+Samuel Geoffroy Camille (born 2 February 1986) is a footballer who plays as a left back for French club Olympique de Valence.
+Born in metropolitan France, he represents Martinique at international level.

 He spent his entire professional career in Spain, representing five Segunda División clubs and appearing in 186 matches in the process.

 Club career

 Born in Saint-Denis, Seine-Saint-Denis, Paris, Camille began his senior career with RC Lens, but spent the vast majority of his four-year spell with the reserves.
 He made his debut with the first team on 24 September 2008, as a 67th-minute substitute in a 3–0 away win against FC Lorient in the third round of the Coupe de la Ligue.

 In June 2009, after an unsuccessful trial with Atlético Madrid, Camille signed a contract with Rayo Vallecano also in Spain, being assigned to the reserve team in Tercera División.
 He was definitely promoted in September, and made his first appearance with the main squad on 14 November 2009, playing the full 90 minutes in a 2–0 home victory over Real Murcia.

 Camille joined fellow Segunda División club Córdoba CF on 8 July 2010, being first choice in his only season.
 He moved to Granada CF afterwards, being immediately loaned to Andalusia neighbours Cádiz CF in Segunda División B.

 On 6 August 2012, Camille signed with second-division AD Alcorcón.
 After featuring regularly, he agreed to a deal at SD Ponferradina of the same league on 16 July 2014.

 Camille scored his only goal as a professional on 1 September 2013, helping hosts Alcorcón defeat Recreativo de Huelva 3–0 after just a few seconds of taking the field.
 Before leaving Spain at the age of 33, he also had a three-year spell in the second tier with CD Tenerife.